jpjacobpadilla/Stealth-Requests/README.md

     resp = await session.get('https://link-here.com')
 ```

-or, for a one-off request you can make a request like this:
+or, for a one-off request, you can make a request like this:

 ```python
 import stealth_requests as requests